webdevserv/gll/README.md

 For inquiries, discussions, or further exploration of this project, feel free to reach out via Instagram:

 - [@artgen101](https://www.instagram.com/artgen101)

+## Watermark Repository
+The code for adding the watermark and the guilloché pattern is accessible at [Watermark Repository](https://github.com/webdevserv/watermark).

 ---
 ## Credit